 Why did you decide to join Mott MacDonald?

 Mott MacDonald offered the best chance to learn and grow through exciting projects and the wealth of experience of its people.
-As a civil engineer studying primarily geotechnical, structural, and transport engineering related subjects, I could not think of a better company to be a part of than one whose foundations align with my interests, ambitions, and goals.
+As a civil engineer studying primarily geotechnical, structural, and transport engineering related subjects, I couldn't think of a better company to be a part of than one whose foundations align with my interests, ambitions, and goals.
 Since the days of Mott, Hay and Anderson, tunnelling has been at the forefront of Mott MacDonald’s expertise, an area which I would love to learn more about.
-The position of graduate engineer in Mott MacDonald’s Melbourne transport team offers the perfect opportunity to be involved in exciting projects, to experience new challenges and responsibilities, and to shape my future career.
+The position of graduate engineer in Mott MacDonald’s Melbourne transport team offers the perfect opportunity to be involved in exciting projects, to experience new challenges and responsibilities which will shape my future career.

 What is the best thing about your role?